 The Lincoln Portraits

-Wolfe painted two portraits of President Lincoln in 1962 during the intense activism of the civil rights movement.
+Wolfe painted two portraits of President Lincoln in 1962, during the intense activism of the civil rights movement.
 Both were widely acclaimed in the United States and abroad.
-Lincoln is portrayed standing in one painting, and seated in the other.
-They are entitled “Witness - 1962 (The Standing Lincoln)” and “Witness - 1962 (The Seated Lincoln.”
-In both Lincoln is given his own life size.
+The paintings are entitled “Witness - 1962 (The Standing Lincoln)” and “Witness - 1962 (The Seated Lincoln).”
+In both works, Lincoln is painted at life size.
+Wolfe said at the time that he wanted these images of Lincoln to be “viewed as a contemporary presence, to stand in our time one-hundred years after the signing of the Emancipation Proclamation” and to witness white America still denying freedom to black citizens.

 Black Voice - Freedom Summer 1964